-- (a) Understand and explain the essential elements of a valid contract of sale. - (b) Understand and explain some of the key legal consequences of entering into a contract of sale. - (c) Understand and explain the legal duties that are imposed upon buyers and sellers, and the consequences that flow if these duties are breached. - (d) Understand and explain the features of certain special types of sale contracts, and sales regulated by statutes. - (e) Apply the knowledge acquired during the course to solve practical problems with regard to sale contracts.
+- (a) Understand, analyse and evaluate the essential elements of a valid contract of sale. - (b) Understand, analyse and evaluate some of the key legal consequences of entering into a contract of sale. - (c) Understand, analyse and evaluate the legal duties that are imposed upon buyers and sellers, and the consequences that flow if these duties are breached. - (d) Understand, analyse and evaluate the features of certain special types of sale contracts, and sales regulated by statutes. - (e) Apply the knowledge acquired during the course to solve practical problems with regard to sale contracts.